 It is unnecessary to purchase an expensive motherboard; nonetheless, it is preferable to avoid losing critical functionality with less costly ones.
 If you want to design a mid-range system, for example, anything between $100 and $150 should suffice.
 However, if you’re going to use a powerful CPU like the Intel i9 or AMD Ryzen 9, you’ll need to invest in a motherboard that can handle it.

 Motherboard Compatibility With Other Components For Gaming

+how to choose the best motherboard for gaming?
 All of the components you’ll be adding to your motherboard, notably the CPU, must be compatible with it.
 You’ll need to pick if your motherboard requires an AMD or an Intel processor.
 Socket types vary depending on the chip.
 Before that, you must know about a few things.

 - What AMD claims, not all AMD boards are compatible with their CPUs.
 Verify which motherboards are compatible with which processors by visiting the AMD and Intel websites.